 A resident's liability for normal tax is determined in rand.
-For purposes of this determination any foreign-sourced amount and underlying foreign tax (which qualifies either for the rebate or the deduction) in respect thereof must be translated to rand.
+For purposes of this determination any foreign-source amount and underlying foreign tax (which qualifies either for the rebate or the deduction) in respect thereof must be translated to rand.

-Any foreign taxes proved to be payable for purposes of the section 6quat(1) rebate or the section 6quat(1C) deduction must be translated to rand on the last day of that year of assessment by applying the average exchange rate for that year of assessment.80 The average exchange rate that must be used in translating the foreign tax liability is the average exchange rate for the year of assessment in which the foreign-sourced amount is included in the taxpayer's taxable income.
+Any foreign taxes proved to be payable for purposes of the section 6quat(1) rebate or the section 6quat(1C) deduction must be translated to rand on the last day of the year of assessment in which the foreign-source amount is required to be included in the taxpayer's taxable income by applying the average exchange rate for that year of assessment.
+The average exchange rate that must be used in translating the foreign tax liability is the average exchange rate for the year of assessment in which the foreign-source amount is included in the taxpayer's taxable income.

 The average exchange rate is defined in section 1(1) in relation to a year of assessment to mean the average determined by using the closing spot rates at the end of daily or monthly intervals during that year of assessment.
 The chosen interval (daily or monthly) must be consistently applied per currency within a year of assessment.
+The spot rate is defined in section 1(1) as the appropriate quoted exchange rate at a specific time by any authorised dealer in foreign exchange for the delivery of currency.

-80 Section 6quat(4).
+90 Section 6quat(4).

 Average exchange rates for a range of foreign currencies are also available on the SARS website www.sars.gov.za.
 These may be used to translate foreign taxes to rand.
-A resident may also use the rates available on www.oanda.com to calculate average exchange rates.
+Average exchange rates may also be -